 - Never let your child go to bed with a bottle of sweetened liquid.

-– Never coat the child’s pacifier wish sweet liquid.
+- Never coat the child’s pacifier with sweet liquid.

-– Brush the child’s teeth before going to bed and cultivate this habit right into the adulthood.
+- Brush the child’s teeth before going to bed and cultivate this habit right into adulthood.

 - Visit the dentist regularly to identify any dental problem